maximilian-ho/how-we-teach-ourselves/docs/boredom.md

 # Learning how to be bored

-It's difficult to be bored instead of seeking entertainment.
-But the more we do it, the easier it becomes.
+We used to be addicted to entertainment and wasted a lot of time seeking it.
+Fortunately, after reading some productivity books, we finally realized that our problem was our inability to be bored.
+Hence, we trained ourselves to tolerate boredom and finally overcame our addiction.